andrey-yantsen/plex-api.rs/CONTRIBUTING.md

 be enabled), then the online tests using an unclaimed server, and then online tests using the claimed server.
 This ensures that your code "works in general".

-The second command will also run the online tests over claimed and unclaimed servers, but this time it will fail the tests if an unexpected struct field or enum value were met in any of the API responses.
+The second command will run the online tests over claimed server (or an unclaimed one, if you run it without providing the token), but this time it will fail the tests if an unexpected struct field or enum value were met in any of the API responses.
 This is useful when you add some new functionality, it ensures that all the fields returned by the API are parsed.

 You can get your Plex API token by executing the following command and following the on-screen instructions: